Rock-Village.com

 From there we went to the North End of Boston.
 Cute story: we stopped for coffee at Caffe Vittoria's.
 Francesco ordered an espresso; Paul and I ordered mocha (decaf for Anne!).
 Our Boston-born waitress had spent some time in Italy, and she and Francesco spoke in Italian for a minute.
 Then our waitress whisked off his tiny little cup of espresso and returned with a new version.
 The other one was, as Francesco put it, 'too high' - too diluted.
 You have to realize that there was probably all of 2 tablespoons of liquid in his little cup, while Paul and I had a mugs with frothed milk and coffee.
 (The mochas were excellent - not sweet like so many are.)

 That evening, back home, we had a beer tasting with our homemade brews.
 This is out on our deck, in the screen house we put up every summer.
 We selected a Petite Saison D'Ete, Weizenbock, Belgian Dubbel, and a Black IPA.
-Francesco's favoriate, to his surprise, was the Weizenbock (a slightly dark wheat beer).
+Francesco's favorite, to his surprise, was the Weizenbock (a slightly dark wheat beer).

 of trip report